 Create your own experience

 Producing your own blog will demonstrate your writing and editing skills as well as digital skills that are key in this sector.
-Our guide to The Art of Blogging might help you to get started.
 Just remember, whatever you are doing online, keep it up to date and professional – it’s important to control your online presence – you want to ensure you are presenting yourself to the outside world, as you would wish to be seen.

 Joining a local writers' group may help you to develop your writing skills.
 New Writing South is an active group and offers events, courses and the opportunity to mix with writers and to share writing.

 There are a small number of specialist publishing recruitment agencies, who recruit for short term work opportunities in publishing companies, most of which are administrative-type roles.
 These could provide a useful ‘foot in the door’ to the industry.
 These agencies include:

 - Explore the various areas within the journalism and publishing sector before you apply for work experience; knowing what you want to specialise in will help you focus your research and ensure you gain the relevant skills.

 - The key to success is to prepare thoroughly, do your research and organise your experience in good time.
 Think about small and medium size publications as well as major publications.

 - Be proactive and make direct contact with publications that interest you and apply speculatively; send a targeted CV and a covering letter focused on why you are interested in them and why they should be interested in you.

 - News Associates, an NCTJ-accredited journalism school, run free journalism workshops that focus on gaining some practical task-based experience in a newsroom setting.
 You can register on their site which also provides careers advice, resources and information on their own courses.

 - Create a LinkedIn profile to network with sector employers – see our Networking and Social Media section for further guidance.